A Starter’s Guide To Hosting

 According to chef Carolina Santos-Neves, “half the battle” is making your place look its best.
 For example, “get a candle and Google Home (or speaker) for the bathroom so it feels like you're in a restaurant,” says entrepreneur Puno Dostres.
 Marketer Kim Ing says she always has most fun dressing the table, “I’ve recently become obsessed with colorful printed table cloths,” and recommends the ones from Cologne & Cotton.
 Music is a must, “so have a good playlist prepared” says Maimoun founder, Mina Alyeshmerni.
 Consider adding some of Georgie Greville’s essential dinner party music, Khruangbin, to the playlist.
+Artist Maayan Zilberman emphasizes on the importances of creating a playlist “even if it’s a breakfast or something super casual”, she also names all of her playlists so that she can revisit them years later “it’ll bring me back to the event like it was yesterday.”
 Another tip, from Holly Liss, “always have fresh flowers by the bed, it just brightens up the room.”

 Focus on the drinks